oemof/tespy/doc/using_tespy.rst

 Start your calculation
 ----------------------

 At the bottom of your script add the following line and off you go!
-Additional/advanced information on the solving process and which options are available are found `here <http://tespy.readthedocs.io/en/dev/using_tespy.html#solving-a-tespy-network>`_.
+Additional/advanced information on the solving process and which options are available are found :ref:`here <tespy_solving_network_label>`.

 .. code-block:: python